Bohart Museum of Entomology

 The Bohart Museum of Entomology was founded in 1946 on the campus of the University of California, Davis.
 The museum is currently the seventh largest insect collection in North America with more than seven million specimens of terrestrial and freshwater arthropods.
 At least 90% of these holdings are insects.
 The collection is worldwide in scope with the Western Hemisphere, Indonesia, and Australasia particularly well represented.

 Role

 The principal roles of the museum are to support research at the graduate and undergraduate levels, informatics and diagnostics, and educational outreach.
 Areas of taxonomic specialization include the worldwide insect order Hymenoptera, freshwater non-insect arthropods, and California insect fauna.
 Professor Emeritus of entomology Richard M. Bohart was the museum's founder and principal contributor.
 In 1986 the museum was named in his honor.

 The museum is closely tied to the Entomology Department at UC Davis and provides research support for the department.
 This role is particularly important for the faculty of biological control and medical entomology groups.
 The museum also houses teaching insect collections for undergraduate level entomology courses taught on campus.
+The museum houses the California Insect Survey.
+Lynn Kimsey has been the director of the museum since 1989.